byui-cse/itm300-course/source/module-08/project-lab.md

 * Click on the subscriptions and look for the AllVehicleUpdatesQueue under the endpoint.
 You may need to look at both to find the correct subscription.
 * Click Edit
 * Open the Subscription filter policy
+* Choose the option for message attributes
-* Paste the following into the filter policy
+* Paste the following into the filter policy to replace what is there

 ```
 {